adamhsparks/adamhsparks/content/talk/2018_useR!/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Open Plant Pathology", "Open Science", "Reproducibility", "Community"]
+tags = ["Open Plant Pathology", "open science", "reproducibility", "community", "R"]

 # Slides (optional).
 #   Associate this talk with Markdown slides.